Why Am I Losing Sensitivity In My Penis?

 "The problem is oftentimes there's not a specific neurologic abnormality that we can identify," Kathrins said.
 "There's not an easy intervention for that.
 It ends up being very frustrating."

-No cures, just treatments
+No cures, just treatments for a less sensitive penis

 Mills said many men with diminished penile sensitivity get erections that feel less firm than usual.
 Optimizing their erection through medication or surgery can stretch out the nerve fibers, helping them to recover much of the sensitivity.